-Anjoli Roy, PhD, is a creative writer and instructor in UH Mānoa’s Department of English.
-She is also the managing editor of the Center for Biographical Research.
+Anjoli Roy, PhD, is a creative writer and high school English teacher in Honolulu.
 Anjoli is from Pasadena, California.
 After earning a BA from NYU, she worked as an editor for the Feminist Press at CUNY and as managing editor of Women’s Studies Quarterly.
 She earned her MA in English and creative writing at UH Mānoa in spring 2010.
 After graduation, she returned to New York, where she worked as a grant writer for Girls Educational and Mentoring Services (GEMS), an anti-trafficking organization working to end the commercial sexual exploitation and domestic traffic of girls and young women.
 She earned her doctorate from UH Mānoa’s PhD program in English and creative writing in fall 2017.
 Her dissertation, a collection of creative nonfiction stories about her family, is titled “Where the Water Is.”
 Anjoli's creative writing has appeared in online literary journals and print publications.
 For more information about her work, visit her website at www.anjoliroy.com.